rickpage/rpc-django-oshift/README.md

 + contrib.auth.Users
 ++Registration
 ++SessionAuth
+++Permissions, Groups
++++Admins and mods can change users but regular users cannot

 + Django Rest Framework
 ++ Browsable API view in Debug only
 ++ Token Auth

 In the works:
 + Auth:
-++Rate Limiting (via django rest if easiest)
+++Rate Limiting (via django rest if easiest) ++Permissions: dont let regular users view the entire list of users

 ++Messaging system - demonstrates use of Groups